lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/projects.md

 If you also share this interest, feel free to email me as I am keen to chat with fellow feel-ers.

-## Wired Feelings

-Building on explorations with the Feel Tank, Wired Feelings applies the consciousness-raising framework to interrogate affective entanglements with digital technologies.
-I am interested in examining how these technologies mediate and shape our feelings, with the aim of critically assessing how state and corporate actors use technologies to monitor, manipulate, and commodity feelings.

-I am keen to explore the following questions:

-How are our feelings mediated through algorithmically structured digital platforms?
-What role does this mediation play in the broader shift towards tech-authoritarianism?
-What is the impact on digital activism when our emotions and feelings are mediated via social media platforms?

-<iframe src="/wired-feelings-mindmap.html" style="width: 100%; height: 520px; border: none;"></iframe>